Imaginary-Horizons-Productions/HorizonsBot-Archive/Wiki/Commands.md

 #### minutes-from-now (optional)
 60 seconds
 ### /club-set-repeat
-Set how frequently to send reminders about club meetings
+(club leader or morderator) Set how frequently to send club meeting reminders
 #### count
 The units of time between meetings
 #### time-unit